NanoAdblocker/NanoCore2/notes/developer_notes.md

 - `storage.js > µBlock.loadFilterLists > onFilterListsReady` has a typo in
   the comments.

+- `storage.js > µBlock.loadRedirectResources` checks whether `results` is an
+  array, but it is guaranteed to be an array as it comes from `Promise.all`.

 - Logger messages for invalid filters are not formatted consistently.